SouravKabiraj/Obsidian-Brain/Behavioral Interview Questions/Tell me about a time you disagreed with someone and how you resolved it.md

+**Project Nugget:** Resolved a tech design disagreement through structured analysis and collaboration.

-### Situation:
+### **S – Situation**

-During a project, I disagreed with a co-developer about the optimal coding approach for a critical feature.
-They favored a quick but less scalable solution, while I advocated for a modular design that would support future requirements.
+During a key project at BookMyShow, I had a disagreement with a fellow developer on the best implementation approach for a critical feature.
+They preferred a quick, hardcoded solution due to time pressure, while I pushed for a modular, scalable design that aligned with long-term maintainability.

-### Task:
+### **T – Task**

-We needed to align on an approach quickly to avoid delays, but neither of us could convince the other through informal discussion alone.
+We needed to resolve the conflict quickly to avoid blocking the sprint, but informal discussions weren’t helping—we were stuck in a deadlock.

-### Action:
+### **A – Action**

-To resolve the impasse,
+To move forward constructively:
-1. **Documented both approaches** with pros/cons, including scalability, maintenance, and timeline impacts.
+- I **documented both proposals**, highlighting pros/cons, including trade-offs around speed, scalability, and future extensibility.
-2. **Proposed a meeting** with our tech lead and manager to review the options objectively.
+- I **called a structured review** with our tech lead and manager, presenting the data side-by-side.
-3. **Listened actively** to my colleague’s concerns and incorporated their valid points (e.g., tight deadlines) into the analysis.
+- I **listened actively** to my colleague’s concerns—especially the tight timeline—and acknowledged valid points.
-4. **Worked collaboratively** to refine a hybrid solution that balanced speed and long-term needs.
+- We **co-designed a hybrid solution**: a modular structure with a simpler MVP interface to meet the deadline.

-### Result:
+### **R – Result**

-- The team approved the modular approach with minor adjustments to meet deadlines.
+- The team backed the refined modular plan.
-- The feature was delivered on time and later extended without refactoring, saving 20+ hours of work.
+- We shipped on time, and the component was later extended without major changes—saving ~20 dev hours.
-- My colleague and I built mutual respect, and we now use documentation + peer reviews early in debates to align faster.
+- More importantly, my colleague and I established a better working relationship, and we’ve since made **peer documentation and early reviews** our default practice for resolving design debates.